hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/index.html.md

 - [tfstate](./tfstate.html) - This provides access to the Terraform state, the file used by Terraform to map real world resources to your configuration.

-Terraform Enterprise allows you to create mocks of these imports from plans for use with the mocking or testing features of the [Sentinel Simulator](https://docs.hashicorp.com/sentinel/commands/).
+Terraform Cloud allows you to create mocks of these imports from plans for use with the mocking or testing features of the [Sentinel Simulator](https://docs.hashicorp.com/sentinel/commands/).
 For more information, see [Mocking Terraform Sentinel Data](../mock.html).

--> **Note:** Terraform Enterprise does not currently support custom imports.
+-> **Note:** Terraform Cloud does not currently support custom imports.

 ## Useful Functions and Idioms for Terraform Sentinel Policies